AustinKelsay/FLNDR/README.md

 const lndClient = new LndClient(config);
 ```

-### Global Configuration

-You can also inject the configuration globally for browser environments:
+You can also inject configuration globally:

 ```html
 <script>